nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The `Ui` class handles all the interactions with the users.
 It reads the input from the users and prints out replies to the users.
+It is the point of communication between EDuke8 and the users.

 An example is provided below to illustrate how the `Ui` class prints out the starting page of the quiz for the user to comprehend.

 ![Ui_Printing_Start_Quiz_Page](./images/PrintQuizStartPage.png)

+As the user starts the quiz, the `Ui` class will print out the quiz page to show that the quiz has started.
+The user inputs the number of questions that he wants to answer and also the topics that he wants to be tested on.
+The `Ui` will go through printStartQuizQuestions() to print out the number of questions that the user has chosen.
+Afterwards, the `Ui` will go through printStartQuizTopics() to print out the topics that the user has chosen.
+The `Ui` echos back both information to ensure that EDuke8 has received the correct information from the user.

 ## Product scope
 ### Target user profile